Juan1233457/cpython/README.rst

 DISCLAIMER OF ALL WARRANTIES.

-This Python distribution contains *no* GNU General Public License (GPL) code, so it may be used in proprietary projects.
+This Python distribution contains *no* GNU General Public License (GPL) code, so it may be not used in proprietary projects.
 There are interfaces to some GNU code but these are entirely optional.

 All trademarks referenced herein are property of their respective holders.